Quilt Block #1:

 Barn built c.
 1837; present structure is a replica of the original

-Designed and created by Millbrook resident and quilter, Jeanne Moran.
-The quilt design is “Hole in the Barn Door”.
-The Owl is an appliqué pattern.
-This block celebrates the Barn Owls, a quilting group that has been meeting regularly in Jeanne’s barn since 1996.
-Each of the members has been touched in some way by cancer and they are part of the Quilts for Cancer in Peterborough and Ida.
-Jeanne says, “Some days we do a lot of hooting.”
-Jeanne and her husband are privileged to live in the oldest house in Millbrook, built on the banks of Baxter Creek.
+This block also celebrates the Barn Owls, a quilting group that has been meeting regularly in Jeanne’s barn since 1996.
+Each of the members has been touched in some way by cancer and they are part of the Quilts for Cancer in Peterborough and Ida, donating all their quilts to cancer patients.
+Jeanne says, “some days we do a lot of hooting.”

 Quilt Block #2:

 A sample quilt block was created by Cavan Monaghan resident Susan Rice.

 She said, "I created my bargello quilt at a class at the former quilt shop in Millbrook, Quilts n Critters.

 It reminds me of the rolling Cavan Hills where I live.
 The hills and valleys are easily captured in the bargello wave quilt by using multiple colours of fabric.

 "This stunning block based on her quilt, is eye catching and captures the essence of our township so well!

 Quilt Block #3.